 As a blogger, you’ll know just how much goes into the every day processes of running a blog.
 There’s the ideas, writing, photography, graphic design, editing, web development, social media, marketing, networking and sometimes even store-operations!
 So much to do!
 And so many non-bloggers think it’s easy………….

 I can only imagine how great it would have been to find a big resource list like this back when I started blogging.
-There are tonnes of incredible websites out there just sitting around waiting for you to utilise, to make the whole process of blogging, designing and creating so much more easy and efficient.
-So here I have for you The Ultimate Blogging Resource List!
+There are tonnes of incredible websites out there just sitting around waiting for you to utilise, to make the whole process of blogging, designing and creating so much more efficient.
+So here I have for you a wonderful big list of resources for bloggers!

 I’ve been searching around for a while now, adding to this list as well as finding the best things inside some of these websites, so you can really make the most of them.
 Hope it helps you out!

 GOOD FOR: Buying domains (eg. www.yoursite.com)

 I’ve been using this website for so long now.
 If anyone asks me where they should buy their domain name from, I recommend GoDaddy, every single time.
 I find them to be so affordable and easy to use.
 Their customer service is top quality as well.
 There have been a couple of occasions during the past few years where I’ve needed their help and when calling them up, I barely have to be put on hold before being able to speak with someone.
 They have 24/7 support, they’re friendly, ready to help and know exactly what they’re doing.

 Buying domains is like buying real estate – the longer you hold onto a good one the more it increases in value.
 Whenever I think up a good domain name, I buy it, just for that reason.
 You can re-sell your domains on GoDaddy as well, they just earn a percentage of your sale.
 I currently own 8 domains, and manage 1 email account and 1 website for someone with them and everything runs smoothly.